sxs6596/sxs6596/README.md

 ## 🎯 About Me

-- 👨‍💻 Passionate Software Engineer with 5+ years of experience
+- 👨‍💻 Passionate Full Stack Developer with 5+ years of experience

 - 📊 Full Stack Development & AI Enthusiast